Programme

 A Vision-Based Cattle Management System for Automated Monitoring of Jersey Cattle Brush Usage

-Li Lyu, City University Of Hong Kong, Hong Kong
+Li Lyu, City University of Hong Kong, Hong Kong

 2.15pm